itsays-zqc/my-website/docs/faq/General.md

 ![](../../static/img/faq/General/8.png)

-## How to configure a jupyter environment for AIO SDK?
+## How to configure a jupyter environment for maxoptics_sdk?

 In the command line, activate the virtual environment where the All-in-One SDK is located, and then follow these steps: